dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 The future does not exist.
 It’s only a range of possibilities.
 We have to understand that most outcomes will be determined by luck.

 You can’t predict.
-You can prepare.
+You can prepare. ~ Stolen from an ad for Northwestern Mutual life insurance

 Should does not equal will.
 Lots of things that should happen fail to happen.